 "Watch what you say!"
 Sirius warned her.
 "You have the tongue of a Slytherin, Tolipan."
 Sirius stressed out her name to highlight his displeasure.
 "I don't have the tongue of a Slytherin, Sirius, but I don't like it when someone badmouths my friends even if that someone is also a friend.
 Ever heard the saying you get treated the same way as you treat others?
 Would you like it if I called you Block instead of Black?"
 Hilary retorted.
-She wasn't going down to his level by calling him by his last name.
+She wasn't going down to his level neither by yelling nor by calling him by his last name.
 She knew that deep down he was actually a good and loyal man but the way he behaved himself as a teen was unnerving.

 "Sirius, what does it matter who she's friends with anyway.
 She's only a chick."
-Peter butted in only to be glared by Sirius.
+Peter butted in only to be glared at by Sirius.
 Hilary, however, tensed when she heard Pettigrew's voice.
 She had actually really forgotten about him while she was arguing with Sirius and now all of the negative feelings hit her at once again.
 All the rage boiled in her veins again and she did her best to suppress it.
 She couldn't bash out on him without a reason and even less after what she preached to Sirius.

 Oblivious of Hilary's reaction and ignoring Lily's reprimanding "Peter!
 I actually thought better of you than this."
 Sirius started yelling at Peter about butting in.
 "If she wants to be friends with us Marauders, she shouldn't be with someone like Snivellus.
 It's him or us!"